 From compact charmers to mighty behemoths, we've got them all covered.
 Say goodbye to the minivan stigma and hello to versatility, style, and adventure.
 Buckle up because we're about to explore the better-than-minivan world of small, medium, and large three-row SUVs.
 Let's roll!

 There might not be a more versatile transportation tool than the three-row, seven-seater SUV.
-SUVs like the Acura MDX, Audi Q7, BMW X5, Cadillac XT6, and Ford Explorer are members of the mid-size class, but there are size classes below and above it.
+SUVs like the Acura MDX, Audi Q7, BMW X5, Cadillac XT6, and Ford Explorer are members of the mid-size class, but there are size classes below and above.

-The compact class consists of the smallest vehicles that can be equipped with three rows of seats.
-Cars in this class include the new Tesla Model Y, Volkswagen Tiguan, and Mercedes GLB.
 The large, full-size class is at the top of the pile and populated by the likes of the BMW X7, Cadillac Escalade, Ford Expedition, Lexus LX, GMC Yukon, and Lincoln Navigator.
-And in between, there are mid-sized options that have a foot in each door - small enough to be manoeuvrable, but large enough to seat five or seven.
+And in between, mid-sized options have a foot in each door - small enough to be maneuverable but large enough to seat five or seven.

 1. Cheaper to buy

 1. Tiny third-row back seat for small children only